ShaunCurtis/Blazr.Data/TaskProvider.md

 You may recognise this code.
 It comes directly from `FetchData` in the Blazor templates: it's Microsoft distributed code.
 Unfortunately that doesn't make it a good practice.
 It just misleads.

 So what should it look like?
-This article keeps things as simple as possible.
-The code is *For Demo Purposes*.
-It's not production code because I've left out a lot of stuff that would make it more difficult to understand.
-Read my footnote in the Appendix for the type of *stuff* that's missing.
+I'm going to keep this as simple as possible.
+The code in this article is *For Demo Purposes*.
+It's not production code because there's stuff missing that would clutter and make it more difficult to understand.
+Read my footnote in the Appendix for the type of *stuff* thst is missing.

+I have included the use of `TaskCompletionSource` which is a fairly advanced coding technique to control the EditForm.
+It's just too good an example not to use it, and it makes the code much more elegant.
+See the Appendix for a more detailed discussion on it's use.

 ## Repository